NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/running/production.rst

 you are good to go!

 .. image:: images/sitecreated.png
-    :alt: Red arrow pointing to SITE_ID in address bar
+    :alt: Green arrow pointing to SITE_ID in address bar

 If the number you see is not **2**, you will have to edit the environment variables file and change